SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 Cobb's Comedy Club in San Francisco is a great place to catch a show.
-They feature comedians six nights a week from Tuesday - Sunday.
-Some nights, they will also have more than one show.
+They feature comedians six nights a week from Tuesday to Sunday.
+Some nights, they will have more than one show.

-You will find them along Columbus Street in the North Beach District.
-The venue attracts both large name stars as well as up-and-coming artist from the Bay Area and beyond.
+You will find Cobb's on Columbus Street in the North Beach District.
+The venue attracts both big-name stars as well as up-and-coming artists from the Bay Area and beyond.

 It's a great place to see a show as there isn't a bad seat in the house.
 I'm here often as I love checking out the local talent and to see some of the most famous comedians on stage as well.